bxparks/AceButton/README.md

     * each `AceButton` consumes 14 bytes (8-bit) or 16 bytes (32-bit)
     * each `ButtonConfig` consumes 20 bytes (8-bit) or 28 bytes (32-bit)
     * one System `ButtonConfig` instance created automatically by the library
+* supports binary encoded buttons (3 buttons using 2 pins, 7 buttons using 3
+* pins)
 * thoroughly unit tested using [AUnit](https://github.com/bxparks/AUnit)
 * properly handles reboots while the button is pressed
 * properly handles orphaned clicks, to prevent spurious double-clicks